Visitor Information and FAQs

 Apply to be a member of our library

-We welcome visitors, aged 18 years and over, to our High Wycombe and Uxbridge libraries.
-We have designed four different membership options available.
-Once you have found the suitable membership option for you and are ready to apply, please follow the 'how to apply' instructions below.
+We have four different membership options and welcome applications for membership from individuals aged 18 years and over to our High Wycombe and Uxbridge libraries.
+Once you have found the suitable membership option please complete the .

 We are not currently accepting membership applications from members of the public.

 You are entitled to free library membership for three years.
-Membership allows you to borrow up to four items at a time and free Wi-Fi access on your personal laptop or device.
-To ensure we have the resources you need, please check our prior to your visit.
+Membership allows you to borrow up to four items at a time as well as access to our library spaces.